anngroong/podcasts/content/episode/305-anna karapetyan-armenian-azerbaijani-talks-is-armenia-rearming-pashinyan-constitution.md

 * In December 2021, Pashinyan held a closed door meeting with the members of the Constitutional court (sans Hrair Tovmasyan and Arevik Petrosyan, who objected to the legality).
 Weeks later, he created a commission on changing the constitution.
 A
 * Mid-year 2022, the commission’s mandate expired.
 Pashinyan didn’t accept their recommendations.
 He formed a new commission.
 Important to note that in all public statements, there was only talk about amending the constitution not forming a new one.
 * January 2024, Pashinyan says we need a completely new constitution and not amendments.

-There is talk about changing the constitution to not demand that the prime minister be backed by the majority of the parliament, so the new constitution is considering a so-called “[minority rule](https://www.azatutyun.am/a/32787144.html)” provision.

 ## Topics from the Panelists